Richard St George Mansergh-St George: Return to Ireland and rebellion of 1798

 Mansergh St George's wife died in 1791, leaving him a widower with two infant children.
 He commissioned a portrait of himself as a monument to his grief for her.
-The result of this commission was a full-length portrait by Hugh Douglas Hamilton now in the National Gallery of Ireland, in which Mansergh St George, in his Irish Light Horse Militia uniform, leans in an attitude of grief against a classical tomb inscribed Non Immemor.
+The result of this commission was a 1796 full-length portrait by Hugh Douglas Hamilton now in the National Gallery of Ireland, in which Mansergh St George, in his 18th Light Dragoons uniform, leans in an attitude of grief against a classical tomb inscribed Non Immemor.

 By the late 1780s, St George was acting as the only magistrate in the largely mountainous area around the border between County Cork and County Tipperary.
 The local tenants had been cutting down trees for pike handles, as the landed gentry looked on in fear of a possible insurrection by their tenants.
 By the start of the 1798 Rebellion, St George had written a confidential letter to the Dublin Castle administration describing "a gentleman about a quarter of a mile from this passively observed the people cutting down fifty of his trees in Daylight in view of his house".